osimon8/CombinatorC/README.md

     a @ b

-Concatenation has a higher precedence than union.
-And concrete circuits composed with regular circuits will produce a resulting circuit that is concrete.
+Concatenation has a higher precedence than union, and concrete circuits composed with regular circuits will produce a resulting circuit that is concrete.

 There is a potential issue with union when the output signal of one circuit matches the input signal of the other circuit.
 The compiler will print a warning if this conflict is detected, as it may result in a circuit that doesn't function as intended.
 To avoid this, make sure the output and input signals are distinct when unioning circuits.